selvasachein/Dribble/README.md

 ## RESULT:
-The program for responsive web design using Bootstrap is completed successfully.
+The Project for responsive web design using Bootstrap is completed successfully.